 ⌘ + shift + f)?
 If you have, then you know how annoying that can be.
 VSC has a great shortcut for that!

 We can jump to the definition of a function or a variable currently highlighted using

-Often we only want to have a quick peek at the implementation of, say, a function.
+Often we only want to have a quick peak at the implementation of, say, a function.
 Ideally, we don’t want to open another file just to check a few lines.
 By using

 alt + F12 (

 option + F12), we can peek at the implementation of a highlighted function right there next to the cursor.
 Once we’re done, we just press